jumincho/Beating_Yesterday/README.md

 # Beating_Yesterday
-A motivational program to compete with yesterday's me
+A Motivational Program to Compete with Yesterday's Me

 Programming Language : JAVA